AdesisNetlife/croak/README.md

 A global file can store the configuration of your projects and this configuration will be used in each Croak execution

-By default it will be located in `$HOME` or `%USERPROFILE%` directories, but you can define an environment variables called `CROAKRC` to specify a custom global file location
+By default it will be located in the user home directories.

+If you want to define a global cross-user shared configuration, you can define `CROAKRC` environment variable in order to specify a custom global file location, instead of the current user home directory

 #### Local config